mensfeld/hotspotchi/CONTRIBUTING.md

-# Contributing to HotSpotchi
+# Contributing to Hotspotchi

-Thank you for your interest in contributing to HotSpotchi!
+Thank you for your interest in contributing to Hotspotchi!
 This document provides guidelines for contributing.

 ## Code of Conduct